BryceCanyonCounty/bcc-stables/README.md

 #### Features
 - Buy and sell horses through the stables
 - Cash and/or gold may be used for payments in the menu
-- Max player horses is set in the config (default: 5)
+- Max owned horses set separately for players and trainers in the config
 - Individual inventory size for each horse model
 - Choose horse gender at purchase
 - Use oil lantern from inventory to equip a lantern to your horse